Project monitoring and reporting

 The approval of the final report marks the end of the project and any related obligations.

 The final report focuses on the project for which the SRC has granted funding.
-The Finnish Act on Discretionary Government Transfers obliges the Academy of Finland as a government agency to monitor that the research funding it has granted is used for the purpose originally applied for.
+The Finnish Act on Discretionary Government Transfers obliges the Research Council of Finland as a government agency to monitor that the research funding it has granted is used for the purpose originally applied for.
 In selecting and outlining the information to be reported, a suitable guideline is whether the funding granted by the SRC has been an essential prerequisite for the creation of the outputs or results, etc., in question and whether they have emerged as a result of the implementation of the project’s research and interaction plan.

 The information provided in the final report will be used in the programme evaluation to be carried out after the end of the programme.
 If the information is incomplete, the project may be requested to correct or supplement it.